PrayerKeyPrayerKey

 Quick Summary

 Galatians 4:12 is a verse from the book of Galatians in the New Testament.
-The NIV reads: "Brothers and sisters, I plead with you, become like me, for I became like you.
-You did me no wrong at all."
+The KJV reads: "Brethren, I beseech you, be as I am; for I am as ye are: ye have not injured me at all."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Galatians 4:12